 Some letters darker and others lighter

-Handwriting difficulty can appear as early as preschool, when kids may struggle to grasp a crayon properly to draw.
-And for some people, difficulties can persist into adulthood.
+Handwriting trouble can show up as early as preschool, when kids learn to grasp a crayon to draw.
+And for some people, the difficulty lasts into adulthood.

-For the most part, adults can avoid writing by hand by using technology.
+For the most part, adults can avoid writing by hand.
+We can use technology instead.
 But for kids in school, trouble with handwriting can really get in the way of learning.

 What Can Cause Messy Handwriting

-When kids have trouble with handwriting, it doesn’t mean that they’re lazy or careless.
-They may be trying as hard as they can and just need more and better support to improve.
+When kids have trouble with handwriting, it doesn’t mean they’re just lazy or careless.
+They may be trying as hard as they can and need support to improve.

 A good first place to look is your child’s age.
 Not all kids develop these skills at the same rate.
-Some may take longer than others, and the differences can be even greater for kids who are young for their grade.
+Some take longer than others.
+The differences can be even bigger for kids who are young for their grade.

 No matter what’s behind your child’s trouble with handwriting, there are things you and the school can do to help.